-Choose from Two Minors
+Choose from Two Spanish Minors

-Supplement your skills in another major by adding one of two Spanish minors to your degree:
+Supplement your skills in another major by adding one of two Spanish Minors to your degree:

-As a Spanish major at Truman, you’ll be well-positioned to compete for top grad schools or further your career in fields such as education, medicine, law, government, philanthropy, and the private sector.
+As a Spanish Major at Truman, you’ll be well-positioned to compete for top grad schools or further your career in fields such as education, medicine, law, government, philanthropy, and the private sector.